h2non/dployr/README.md

 ## Features

-`To do! but all are cool :)`
+`To do! but all will be cool :)`

 ## Configuration file

 Configuration file must be called `Dployrfile`.

-It can be a standard Ruby file or a YAML file (you need to the `.yaml` extension in the file name)
+It can be a standard Ruby file or a YAML file (you need to add the `.yaml` extension in the file name)

 #### Data schema